 The good news is there are several opportunities in the country’s commercial environment for businesses to leverage; with the right assistance and processes in place, company incorporation or set-up is not as complicated as you may imagine.

 One of the crucial starting points is to find out if your business is permitted as a foreign investor.
 Investors from overseas are allowed to register private limited companies or Sendirian Berhad (Sdn Bhd) companies.
 The Malaysian government also now allows foreigners to establish 100% foreign-owned entities, making it even simpler to establish a business presence there.

 Then comes the process of applying for the right permits and visas to operate.
 Three different types of work permits are issued in Malaysia:

 Professional Visit Pass: Issued to foreigners employed by an overseas company but working with a company in Malaysia (suitable for technical experts, trainees or volunteers on short assignments.
 This pass is normally valid for between six months to a year.

 Temporary Employment Pass: Issued to unskilled or semi-skilled workers in specific industries – manufacturing, agriculture, construction and services.
 Normally valid for two years with extensions available on a yearly basis.

 Employment Pass: Applicable to those wanting to work in Malaysia and have specific skills.
 Issued for a minimum period of two years, subject to necessary regulatory approvals.

 Establishing your company into the market efficiently can be made simpler with expert PEO solutions and immigration assistance, removing the hassle of setting up a local entity or navigating local laws.

-To get a comprehensive 2020 guide to Employment, Immigration and Incorporation legislation by contacting us at [email protected] or follow and message us here on LinkedIn.
-You can also Contact Us at website and schedule a video call with one of our specialists.
+To get a comprehensive 2020 guide to Employment, Immigration, and Incorporation legislation contact us at agile@agileHumansolutions.com or follow and message us here on LinkedIn.
+You can also Contact Us at the website and schedule a video call with one of our specialists.